Phillip Dorsett

-Phillip Howard Dorsett II (born January 5, 1993) is an American football wide receiver for the Las Vegas Raiders of the National Football League (NFL).
-He played college football at Miami (FL) and was drafted by the Indianapolis Colts in the first round of the 2015 NFL Draft.
+Phillip Howard Dorsett II (born January 5, 1993) is an American professional football wide receiver for the Las Vegas Raiders of the National Football League (NFL).
+He played college football for the Miami Hurricanes and was selected by the Indianapolis Colts in the first round of the 2015 NFL draft.
+He has also played for the New England Patriots, Jacksonville Jaguars, Seattle Seahawks, Houston Texans, and Denver Broncos.

-Early years
+Early life

 Dorsett attended St. Thomas Aquinas High School in Fort Lauderdale, Florida, where he was a two-sport star in football and track.
 He played as a wide receiver for coach George Smith, and played with future Indianapolis Colts teammate Duron Carter.
 He hauled in 30 receptions for 594 yards and nine touchdowns as junior.
 As a senior, he had 35 receptions for 806 yards and 12 touchdowns in an undefeated season, winning Florida 5A football championship as well as finishing first in the Powerade Fab 50 ESPN Rise national poll.
 He also returned four kicks for touchdowns.

 Also a standout track & field athlete, Dorsett was one of the state's top performers in both the sprinting and jumping events.
 He got personal-best leaps of 7.55 meters (24-7) in the long jump and 14.59 meters (47-9) in the triple jump at the 2011 Louie Bing Classic.
 He placed second in the 100 meters (10.51 s) and third in the 200 meters (21.26 s) at the 2011 FHSAA District Meet.
 He recorded a career-best time of 48.32 seconds in the 400 meters at the 2011 BCAA Championships.
 In addition, he also ran a 4.4-second 40-yard dash and had a 36.5-inch vertical jump at the Under Armour Combine.

-Dorsett was rated as a three-star recruit by both Rivals.com and ESPN.com.
+Dorsett was rated as a three-star recruit by both Rivals.com.
 He was ranked as the 45th prospect at his position by ESPNU.
 He committed to the University of Miami to play college football.
-Also considered scholarship offers from Florida, Ohio State, North Carolina, and Georgia, among others.
+Dorsett also considered scholarship offers from Florida, Ohio State, North Carolina, and Georgia, among others.